-ROBERT NICLAS’ passion for artisan woodworking started when he was quite young.
-He was inspired by many artists and craftsmen including his grandmother who taught piano and created sculptures.
-His father was also an artist and photographer.
-Due to his father being employed with an oil company his family moved often, exposing ROBERT to a great variety of art forms.
-Moving often took him to the Middle East, Europe, and around the Western States.
+Robert Niclas passion for artisan woodworking started when he was quite young.
+His father was an artist, musician and photographer.
+Due to his father being employed with an oil company, his family moved often, exposing Robert to a great variety of art forms from the Middle East, Europe, and around the Western States.
 After school he was in the Navy where he traveled around the Far East.
-Wherever he was, he enjoyed looking at the woodworking that others created.

-For the past 30 years ROBERT NICLAS has been working on luxury yachts, making custom designed interiors and furniture, and this experience transfers to many of the pieces he makes in his own shop.
-ROBERT derives great joy from creating canoes, kayaks and rowboats as well.
-His carvings reflect what he sees and often he will get a vision of a completed carving when he least expects it.
-ROBERT has learned to record his inspirations of art in a journal until he finds the perfect piece of wood.
+For the past 30 years Robert has been working on luxury yachts, making custom designed interiors and furniture, and this experience transfers to many of the pieces he makes in his own shop.
+Robert derives great joy from creating canoes, kayaks and rowboats as well.